HKUSTDial/awesome-data-agents/README.md

 <p align="center"><img src="assets/overview.jpg" alt="Teaser" width="100%"></p>

-The way humans interact with data is undergoing a profound transformation.
-Data agents — LLM-powered systems designed to orchestrate the Data + AI ecosystem — are emerging as a promising solution for automating and democratizing data-related tasks across its lifecycle, from management and preparation to analysis.

-However, the term "data agent" is currently used inconsistently across research and industry, resulting in considerable ambiguity.
-Systems with vastly different capabilities in autonomy, reliability, and task complexity are often labeled the same way.
-This creates a terminological ambiguity leading to mismatched expectations and unclear accountability challenge user trust and healthy development of the field.

-This repository — a companion to our survey — introduces a hierarchical taxonomy (L0-L5) for data agents based on their degree of autonomy, providing a common framework to clarify capability boundaries and lines of accountability at each level.
+The rapid advancement of large language models (LLMs) has spurred the emergence of data agents — autonomous systems designed to orchestrate Data + AI ecosystems for tackling complex data-related tasks.
+However, the term "data agent" currently suffers from terminological ambiguity and inconsistent adoption, conflating simple query responders with sophisticated autonomous architectures.
+This terminological ambiguity fosters mismatched user expectations, accountability challenges, and barriers to industry growth.

+Inspired by the SAE J3016 standard for driving automation, this survey introduces the first systematic hierarchical taxonomy for data agents, comprising six levels that delineate and trace progressive shifts in autonomy, from manual operations (L0) to a vision of generative, fully autonomous data agents (L5), thereby clarifying capability boundaries and responsibility allocation.

+Through this lens, we offer a structured review of existing research arranged by increasing autonomy, encompassing specialized data agents for data management, preparation, and analysis, alongside emerging efforts toward versatile, comprehensive systems with enhanced autonomy.
+We further analyze critical evolutionary leaps and technical gaps for advancing data agents, especially the ongoing L2-to-L3 transition, where data agents evolve from procedural execution to autonomous orchestration.
+Finally, we conclude with a forward-looking roadmap, envisioning the advent of proactive, generative data agents.

 ## 🪜 Levels of Data Agents